LuisPalacios/Common-iOS_OSX-Framework/README.md

 You now have everything set up to build a distributable .framework to third-party developers.

-**SELECT YOUR Aggregate target and build it**.
-Notice this step, it's important, don't select the LPrncryptor target but the "Aggregate" target, in my case I'm selecting mine, that I called "Framework"
+IMPORTNAT: **SELECT YOUR Aggregate target and build it**.

+Notice this step, it's important to select the "Aggregate" and not the LPrncryptor target.

 ![image](https://raw.github.com/LuisPalacios/Common-iOS_OSX-Framework/master/images/lp-iOS_newTargetAggregate5.png)